 Todd the Human Cannonball, also known as Todd Christian, surprisingly claims to come from a “circus family” and says he was a lion trainer and trapeze artist before becoming a human cannonball in February.
 Recently he injured his knee while performing the stunt, and the circus decided to send him to a space center in Brazil for special training, because that is evidently where one goes to learn how to be shot out of a cannon, or maybe how to land safely after being shot out of one.

 This does suggest a reason why Brazil’s space program has not had greater success.

-Marnie Dock, Cottle and Austen's expert cannon trainer, who according to the report became the first female human cannonball at the age of 16, said Todd was terminated for his own safety.
-"It can be a very dangerous stunt," she said.
-"The cannon puts a lot of pressure on the leg and back . . . without the proper training in Brazil it would be too dangerous for him to continue.
-We did it for his own safety; he's a great guy and we offered him another job, but he refused."
-She said the circus's lawyers did not believe he had a case.
+Marnie Dock, Cottle and Austen’s expert cannon trainer, who according to the report became the first female human cannonball at the age of 16, said Todd was terminated for his own safety.
+“It can be a very dangerous stunt,” she said.
+“The cannon puts a lot of pressure on the leg and back,” and so “without the proper training in Brazil it would be too dangerous for him to continue.
+We did it for his own safety; he’s a great guy and we offered him another job, but he refused.”
+She said the circus’s lawyers did not believe he had a case.